-Black Robed Wizard (40th Level) Alignment: Lawful Evil Movement: 12"/18" Armor Class: -10 Hit Points: 780 Hit Dice: 40 # of Attacks: 4 Damage/Attack: 2d20 each the heathens the races of krynn
+Black Robed Wizard (40th Level)

+Alignment: Lawful Evil Movement: 12"/18" Armor Class: -10 Hit Points: 780 Hit Dice: 40 # of Attacks: 4 the heathens

+Damage/Attack: 2d20 each

 All spheres of Black Robe sorcery

 Clerics who come from worlds far removed from the DRAGONLANCE® saga world are heathens.
 They immediately lose all of their spell-casting abilities until they find a god of Krynn to worship.
 (The gods of Krynn are the only ones who have powers in this world.)